Pigeon Hill, New Brunswick

+Pigeon Hill, New Brunswick, Canada, as seen from Cap-Bateau.

 Pigeon Hill is an unincorporated place in New Brunswick, Canada.
 It is recognized as a designated place by Statistics Canada.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Pigeon Hill had a population of 436 living in 202 of its 227 total private dwellings, a change of from its 2016 population of 443.
 With a land area of 9.84 km2, it had a population density of in 2021.